 Our Experience Defending Health Professionals against Criminal Charges and Subsequent Licensing Action

 Your unique position as a health care professional requires counsel with a proven track record.
 Remember, your profession is often your only means of support.
 Do not make the mistake of selecting an attorney who is unable to represent your interests during criminal proceedings and administrative proceedings, or an attorney who is ill-equipped to advise you on the collateral consequences of your plea or conviction in criminal court.
 You need an experienced attorney who knows your profession, knows the medicine, and is equipped with the knowledge to provide you with complete comprehensive representation in both arenas.

 Our criminal and professional licensing attorneys know the medicine.
-We not only have attorneys with over 30 years experience representing health professionals, we have attorneys who are also licensed nurses and physicians with real world practical knowledge.
+We not only have attorneys with 35 years of experience representing health professionals, we have attorneys who are also licensed nurses and physicians with real world practical knowledge.
 We understand the unique and rigorous requirements imposed on health professionals and we fight aggressively to defend health professionals against claims including criminal charges and disciplinary matters.